PewDiePie Calls Out the 'Old-School Media' For Spiteful Dishonesty

 PewDiePie's video comes several days after a Tumblr post where he attempted to clarify that the videos were intended to be comedy showing "how crazy the modern world is."
 He has not yet used the phrase "fake news" in his response to the controversy, but given the current trends surrounding that phrase, it isn't surprising that his supporters are resorting to it frequently.
 Is this all just another unfortunate instance of collateral damage in the war against far-right political movements, is it a campaign of malicious retaliation by old media that is terrified of new media (as Felix claims), or was J.K.
 Rowling correct when she called out PewDiePie as a Death Eater?
 Err, I mean, ...as a fascist?

 Has he been invited to the white house?
-(Score:1)
+(Score:5, Funny)

 It would be huge.
 Bigly even.